Derek H. Sleeman

-Intelligent Tutoring Systems to Co-operative Knowledge Acquisition and Knowledge Refinement Systems, Reuse and Transformation of Knowledge Sources, and Ontology Management systems.
+intelligent tutoring systems to co-operative knowledge acquisition and knowledge refinement systems, reuse and transformation of knowledge sources, and ontology management systems.

-Sleeman has been a Program Committee member for the International European National Conferences in Machine Learning & Knowledge Acquisition, and involved in all the KCAP series of meetings; and was the Conference Chair for the 2007 meeting held in Whistler, British Columbia.
+Sleeman has been a program committee member for the International European National Conferences in Machine Learning & Knowledge Acquisition, and involved in all the KCAP series of meetings; and was the conference chair for the 2007 meeting held in Whistler, British Columbia.
 Further, with Mark Musen, Sleeman organized one of the 2008 AAAI Stanford Spring Symposia entitled: Symbiotic relationship between the Semantic Web & Knowledge Engineering.
-He has also served on various Editorial boards including the Machine Learning Journal and the International Journal of Human-Computer Studies.
-He was one of the Principal Investigators of the EPSRC-sponsored IRC in Advanced Knowledge Technologies (2000 - 2007), and PI of the DTI/Rolls-Royce sponsored IPAS project (2005-2008).
+He has also served on various editorial boards, including the Machine Learning Journal and the International Journal of Human-Computer Studies.
+He was one of the principal investigators of the EPSRC-sponsored IRC in Advanced Knowledge Technologies (2000–2007), and PI of the DTI/Rolls-Royce sponsored IPAS project (2005–2008).

-Sleeman has a track-record of interdisciplinary Research work with Education, Engineering, Science and Medicine.
+Sleeman has a track record of interdisciplinary research work with education, engineering, science and medicine.
 As well as developing some early medical CAI programs whilst in Leeds, he also developed a Bayesian system (with Tim de Dombal) to diagnose abdominal pain.
 At Stanford he collaborated with Edward Shortliffe and Bill Clancey (developers respectively of the MYCIN & neo-MYCIN systems).
 Since returning to Scotland he has collaborated in Aberdeen with Anesthetics, ICU, General Practice, Oncology, & Respiratory Medicine Departments, and in Edinburgh (Neuro ICU, Western General Hospital).